Inverse design of plasma metamaterial devices with realistic elements: Methods

-The devices that follow have been explored previously in ref. \cite{RodriguezPRA}, but mostly as a proof of concept with very simplistic plasma elements that were collisionless, uniform-density rods with no quartz envelope.
-In this study, we attempt to model all major non-ideal factors in order to assess whether or not such devices will be readily experimentally realized.
-Of course, real gas discharge plasmas will be affected by a range of non-ideal factors in addition to the damping rate included in the Drude model above.
-Such damping can be brought to very low levels in practice by reducing the discharge pressure, but this can come at the expense of plasma density (and correspondingly, plasma frequency), which affects the range of values of the plasma dielectric constant that we can access.
+Collisional damping in discharges can be brought to very low levels in practice by reducing the discharge pressure, but this will come at the expense of plasma density (and correspondingly, plasma frequency), which in turn restricts the range of values of the plasma dielectric constant that we can access.
 Furthermore, the plasma density profile within the gaseous elements is not uniform and dependent on the methods used to generate the plasma.
 For example, within a discharge tube at nominal operation conditions, the plasma has a core of relatively uniform density plasma and then a sheath region near the bulb where the density drops to negligible values at the inner bulb surface.
+As one would expect, the plasma density profile can have a strong effect on device performance in both the TE mode by affecting LSP coupling \cite{SakaiNPerm, SakaiChain} and in the TM mode by altering the refraction of impinging waves.
 In the past, our group has approximated this with a uniform plasma column of radius $r_i/\sqrt{2}$ where $r_i$ is the inner radius of the bulb's quartz envelope.
 This leads to decent agreement with experiment in photonic crystal configurations \cite{guideppc, ppc, righetti2018enhanced, tunableppc}, but may not be appropriate for simulating devices with EM wave propagation structures as complicated as are found in our inversely designed PMMs.
-To best account for the non-uniform density profile, we choose as our model a 6th-order polynomial as a function of radius, where the trainable parameters $rho$ map to the space-averaged plasma frequency of each of the rods.
-This profile has been shown to lead to the closest match between simulated and observed transmission spectra for PPC devices \cite{ThomasThesis} (when compared to other polynomial profiles), and closely matches the qualitative behavior we expect from a wall-bounded plasma where the density profile is mostly driven by diffusion.
-Future work will further refine the density profile model via either kinetic or hydrodynamic models.
+To best account for the non-uniform density profile, we choose as our model a 6th-order polynomial as a function of radius, where the trainable parameters $\rho$ map to the space-averaged plasma frequency of each of the rods.
+Although a simple analysis considering diffusion and recombination at the plasma-quartz interface would suggest a Bessel function solution which would be better approximated by a 2nd-order polynomial, the 6th-order polynomial profile has been shown to lead to the closest match between simulated and observed transmission spectra for our PPC devices \cite{ThomasThesis}.
 In addition, we include the $\varepsilon=3.8$ quartz bulb around the plasma elements that was omitted in ref. \cite{RodriguezPRA}.
 Figure \ref{fig:densprof} illustrates the difference between the simplistic plasma elements in ref. \cite{RodriguezPRA} and our more realistic ones.